pawel002/Raytracing/README.md

 # Raytracing

-This repository contains a second project for the object programming course at AGH university in Kraków 22/23.
+This repository contains my second project for the object programming course at AGH university in Kraków 22/23.

 ## Description